 Supporting people in the justice system

-We strive to make a positive change by providing hope, stability and empathy to improve mental health for the entire family, as well as work towards rehabilitation for a better life following release from prison.
+We strive to make a positive change by providing hope, stability and empathy.

-We support prisoners and their families at 15 correctional centres across Queensland – from Palen Creek in the south to Lotus Glen in the far north – by offering a range of services, including:
+We support prisoners at the 15 adult correctional centres across Queensland – from Palen Creek in the south to Lotus Glen in the far north – by offering pastoral care and Sunday faith-based services.

 How does Prison Ministry help?